ArielBetancud22/ArielBetancud22/README.md

-- I am a professor at UTN FRSR university technical program in programming, I teach in two chairs Programming 2 with the language of Java and Laboratory 2 With the languages of JavaScript and Python
+- I am a professor at UTN FRSR university technical program in programming, I teach in two chairs Programming 2 with the language of Java and Laboratory 2 With the languages of JavaScript and Python.

 <br/>
 <div align="center">